joostm1/openssl-x509/README.md

 	cd openssl-x509
 	make ORG='"XYZ9 Inc."' UPN=joost@xyz9.net SERVER=egx.xyz9.net

-Where:
+## Where:

-**ORG		is the name of your organisation.**
+	ORG		is the name of your organisation.

-**UPN		is your User Principal Name**
+	UPN		is your User Principal Name.

-**SERVER	is the DNS name of your VPN server**
+	SERVER		is the DNS name of your VPN server

 ### Here's a run in my world with explanation:

-My organization name is XYZ9 Inc.,  and my UPN is joost@xyz9.net and I have a router named egx.xyz9.net, so I do:
+My organization name is XYZ9 Inc., and my UPN is joost@xyz9.net and my router is egx.xyz9.net, so I do:

 	make ORG='"XYZ9 Inc."' UPN=joost@xyz9.net SERVER=egx.xyz9.net